SkretasLab/ProteoSeeker/README.md

 5. nr database: Latest - Installed manually

 ### 2.1.4 Installation
 <p align="justify">Open a terminal, download the repository, extract it and move it to the installation folder.
-Make sure that all shell scripts in the installation directory can be executed as programs.
+Make sure that all the shell scripts in the installation directory can be executed as programs.
 If not, change the permissions to allow for their execution.
 The conda environment where the installation will take place should be activated (whether it is the base or another environment).
 Then run the installation script.
 Depending on your internet connection it might take from 5 to 30 minutes for the installation to be completed.
 Follow the steps below:</p>

 ~~~bash
 git clone https://github.com/SkretasLab/ProteoSeeker.git